fenago/learn-java-12-programming/lab_guide/Lab_12.md

 Numeric stream interfaces
 =====================

-In this chapter, we will talk about processing data streams, which are different from the I/O streams we reviewed in
+In this lab, we will talk about processing data streams, which are different from the I/O streams we reviewed in *Strings, Input/Output, and Files*.
-[Chapter 5] *Strings,
-Input/Output, and Files*.
 We will define what data streams are, how to process their elements using methods (operations) of the [java.util.stream.Stream] object, and how to chain (connect) stream operations in a pipeline.
 We will also discuss stream initialization and how to process streams in parallel.

-The following topics will be covered in this chapter, as follows:
+The following topics will be covered in this lab, as follows:

 -   Streams as a source of data and operations
 -   Stream initialization